Black Scorpion Arnis: Fighting Style

 Black Scorpion Arnis uses hands and feet to earn a point in competition.
 Arnis, or stick fighting, is a Philippine martial art sport, and is also known as Kali, Escrima, or Arnis de Mano.
 Kali is the oldest known Filipino martial art of stick fighting.

 The signature scorpion kick of the style is executed by pivoting to the back in a complete turn; much like a spinning hook kick or a reverse round house in other martial arts styles, the kick targets the side or back of the head while the practitioner is in mid to punching range.
 The degree of effectiveness falls under two classifications: panghilo ("paralyzing blow") and pamatay ("lethal kick").
 The first is aimed at less vital parts of the physique, while the target of the second includes the heart, neck, head, groin, and spine.

 Sport

-Black Scorpion Arnis utilizes the feet and the hands during competition and practice.
-The player uses his legs for kicking and his hands for blocking and punching.
-Violation of this injunction, especially in tournaments, is grounds for disqualification.
+Black Scorpion Arnis utilizes the feet and hands during competition and practice.

-The entry of Black Scorpion Arnis in tournaments, particularly those of international caliber, presaged certain modifications of its original rules, such as setting a time limit, doubling the size of the fighting area required in the original arena, and wearing armor for safety during full contact competition.